shpml/fundamentals/07_chapter/02_lesson.md

 ![Git Status of GA-Blog](../assets/chapter2/git_status.gif)

 Each "save" we make to our repository is called a **commit**.
-This message tells us that our project has no unsaved changes.
+The message above tells us that our project has no unsaved changes.

 Let's go ahead and make a new text file called `post.txt` inside of GA-Blog using the `touch` command.